Steinbach Credit Union

-Steinbach Credit Union (SCU) is a Canadian financial institution serving over 113,000 individual, business, and agricultural members.
-With assets exceeding $10 billion, SCU ranks among Manitoba’s largest credit unions and is within the top 10 in Canada.
-Established in Steinbach, Manitoba, in 1941, SCU has established itself as a financial institution serving a diverse membership.
+Steinbach Credit Union (SCU) is a Canadian financial institution with over 115,000 consumer, business, and agricultural members.
+With more than $11 billion in assets, SCU is among the largest credit unions in Manitoba, and in the top 10 in Canada.
+It was founded in Steinbach, Manitoba, in 1941.

 Locations

-Steinbach Credit Union (SCU) operates three branches in Manitoba, based in both Steinbach and Winnipeg.
-In addition, SCU maintains a business lending center at 2445 Pembina Highway, a member contact center on St. Mary’s Road, and several stand-alone ATM locations throughout Steinbach and Winnipeg.
+SCU has three branches in Manitoba, located in Steinbach and Winnipeg.
+SCU also has business lending centre (2445 Pembina Hwy), a member contact centre (St. Mary’s Rd.), and several stand-alone ATM locations in Steinbach and Winnipeg.